-In the old days, getting a security system for your home can be very costly and complicated.
+In the old days, home security systems could be very costly and complicated.
 You would need to have workmen install the various devices at your home.

 They would run wires and test to see whether everything is connected.
-What’s more, you would have to pay for expensive monitoring services.
+What’s more, you would have to pay for an expensive monitoring service.

 Abode not only keeps an eye on your home, it also notifies you when something is amiss.
 You have free access to the Abode mobile app or Web-based app and you can get push notifications for every single event.